jaredsburrows/open-quartz/README.md

 OpenQuartz
 =========

-Open Source Google Glass Development
+**Open Source Google Glass Development**

-Much like quartz sand is the main ingedient in most commercial glass, we at OpenQuartz want to be the main "ingredient" in future development for Goggle Glass
+Much like quartz sand is the main ingedient in most commercial glass, we at OpenQuartz want to be the main "ingredient" in future development for Google Glass

 ### Table of Contents
  - [Example Applications](#example-apps)